-Dental implants may be thought of as artificial tooth roots which allow the fabricated teeth to be firmly attached to the mouth.
+Dental implants (ADA Codes) may be thought of as artificial tooth roots which allow the fabricated teeth to be firmly attached to the mouth.
 One may consider the jaw bone as a piece of wood and a dental implant as a screw

-Taxes – Health Savings Accounts
+Write implants off your Taxes – using Health Savings Accounts